 - Brigham System – In stage 3 surgery to remove the tumor is no longer an option because the cancer is now affecting the other organs in the chest cavity as well as groups of the lymph nodes.

-Studies examining outcomes with patients who received trimodal treatment suggest that the average life expectancy is 19 months if the surgery failed to remove all visible tumors.
+Studies examining outcomes with patients who received trimodal treatment suggest that the average mesothelioma life expectancy is 19 months if the surgery failed to remove all visible tumors.
 It is not possible to predict the life expectancy in stage 3 as patients respond differently to their treatment.

-Mesothelioma Life Expectancy: Stage 4
+Life Expectancy of Stage 4 Mesothelioma

 In stage 4 the guidelines for the different systems are as follows: